Compadre Pedro Juan in G

 Voice Leading

-The bass line moves through G to D (descending perfect fourth), D to F (ascending minor third), F to E (descending half step), E to A (ascending perfect fourth).
-A half-step bass movement creates a strong leading-tone pull that demands resolution.
+The bass line moves through G to D (descending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from A to G by whole step.
+When the progression loops, the bass returns from D to G by perfect fourth.

 Scales for Improvisation